 Overview of the EEOC Hearing Process

 However, much like typical litigation, you do not immediately go to "trial" or, in this instance, a final hearing.
-The EEOC hearing process is much like federal litigation where the parties can file various motions, engage in discovery procedures, settle the case, have multiple conferences with the judge, deal with evidence and witnesses, or dispose of the case on summary judgment before the matter ever gets to a final hearing.
-For more information on how long the EEOC process can take, click here.
+The federal sector EEOC hearing process is similar to federal litigation, where the parties can file various motions, engage in discovery procedures, settle the case, have multiple conferences with the judge, deal with evidence and witnesses, or dispose of the case on summary judgment before the matter ever reaches a final hearing.

-This article will describe the typical flow from beginning to end of the hearing request phase.
-This article includes videos relevant to their respective stages, and links and resources.
+This article will describe the typical flow from the beginning to the end of the hearing request phase.
+It includes videos relevant to their respective stages, as well as links and resources.
 You should refer back to this article often as you proceed through these various stages.

-While this overview is based on our experience, you should be mindful, of course, that your judge will determine how your case is processed, and you should should carefully follow the orders of your judge to avoid being sanctioned (punished) and having your case dismissed.
+While this overview is based on our experience, you should be mindful that your judge will determine how your case is processed.
+Be sure to carefully follow the orders of your judge to avoid being sanctioned (punished) and having your case dismissed.

 Step 1: Request a Hearing